hackedpassword/UltimaV-retroset/docs/Decorations.md

 - Intentionally tiling no-effect terrainFeatures
 - A new game aesthetic technique with immense potential

 Decorations on their own are not new.
-Haven't looked yet, maybe 5hex tileset leaned this way.
-It is a bit tedious to place layers meticulously.
-Overall, doable.
+It is a bit tedious to place decor layers meticulously.
+Overall, doable, amazing result.

 Thanks for reading, if you wanted another visual effects ability, this technique should satisfy you and your fanbase! :D